KasperskyLab/Kaspresso/help/Configurator.md

 ### **Configurator and Kaspresso interceptors example**

-The example how to set Configurator and how to use Kaspresso interceptors are here and here
+The example how to set Configurator and how to use Kaspresso interceptors are in [com.kaspersky.kaspressample/configurator].